vitorcezli/NaiveBayes/README.md

 # NaiveBayes
-A NaiveBayes implementation for text classification
+A NaiveBayes implementation for text classification, based on Machine Learning, Tom Mitchell.